Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 Here we are.

-Chimpanzee all the way down to Chimpanzee.
+all the way down to Chimpan Z.

 I'm your host, Matt Stewart.

-I think it's something like that.
+I think it's something like that, don't you?

-So I put up four Bristol topics for the vote and this one, and there were like nearly a
+So I put up four Bristol topics for the vote,

-thousand votes and it won by a single vote.
+and it won by a single vote.

-Okay.
 Bristol has a long history with gorillas.
-The first gorilla bones ever bought to Britain

-were brought to Bristol.
+ever bought to Britain were brought to Bristol.

-I mean a long history with gorillas.
+I mean, a long history with guerrillas.

 The first bones were brought here.